peXed/gridsome-source-directus/README.md

 ## Install
 - yarn add gridsome-source-directus
+- Add `.cache-directus` to the .gitignore file, if you don't want to check in your downloaded files and images to git.

 OR

 - npm install gridsome-source-directus
 - Add `.cache-directus` to the .gitignore file, if you don't want to check in your downloaded files and images to git.

 ## Usage